ietf-wg-alto/draft-ietf-alto-unified-props-new/definition.md

 ## Property Name ##

-The space of entity property names associated with entities defined by this document is the same as, and is shared with, the endpoint property names defined by [](#RFC7285).
-Thus entity property names are as defined in Section 10.8.2 of that document, and MUST be registered with the `ALTO Endpoint Property Type Registry` defined in [](#IANAEndpointProp) of that document.
+The space of entity property names associated with entities defined by this document is a superset of the endpoint property names defined by [](#RFC7285).
+Thus endpoint property names registered with the `ALTO Endpoint Property Type Registry` MUST be defined in [](#IANAEndpointProp) of this document.
 The type PropertyName denotes a JSON string with a property name in this format.

 This document defines uniform property names specified in a single property